nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 This is a bug fix release, with the following fixes:

-* [516](https://github.com/nunit/nunit3-vs-adapter/issues/516) ArgumentException when whitespace sent to logger
+* [516](https://github.com/nunit/nunit3-vs-adapter/issues/516) ArgumentException when whitespace sent to logger.
+Thanks to [Matt Jones - mthjones](https://github.com/mthjones) for a very good repro, that helped nail this down!

 * [865](https://github.com/nunit/nunit3-vs-adapter/issues/865) Breaking changing in 3.17 on "Exception encountered unloading application domain"